fghaas/cloudbeerstockholm-20180306/markdown/learning.md

 content, as displayed on a student's browser, to the lab environment that would be created just for them.

-The solution we found was GateOne, a open source, Python and Javascript terminal emulator and SSH client.
-When run on the same app server as the LMS hosting the XBlock, it allowed us to create an SSH connection securely and automatically to the student's cluster.
+The solution we found was Apache Guacamole, a open source, Python and Javascript terminal emulator, GUI proxy and SSH client.
+When run on the same app server as the LMS hosting the XBlock, it allows us to create an SSH or RDP connection securely and automatically to the student's cluster.